 - Students who receive a Federal Work-Study financial aid award may apply for the Work-Study jobs listed on the Center for Career & Professional Advancement website (some jobs are not available to students without Work-Study).

 - To be eligible to apply for a Work-Study position, students must be enrolled full time.

 - When applying for Work-Study positions, students will need to show potential employers a copy of their award notice (from their My.UCMerced.edu portal) and proof that they are enrolled full-time.

 - Students may earn wages up to the amount listed on their financial aid award notice.
 Work-Study wages do not appear on the student's university MyBill; rather, the student earns a paycheck.
 Wages are typically paid bi-weekly through the employer's payroll system.

 - A student must have a Federal Work-Study position to earn the federal work study money. [top]

 Students who do not have Work-Study can still find jobs — the university enjoys an active employment market.
 On campus, the Dining Commons and the Office of International Affairs are frequently in search of good employees — and these are just two of the many departments employing students who do not have Federal Work-Study.
-See the Career Center's website for temporary (non-Work-Study) job listings. [top]
+See the Center for Career & Professional Advancement website for temporary (non-Work-Study) job listings. [top]